drewnutt/open_combind/README.md

 docking software rather than Glide.
 Mostly because Glide is proprietary, but also because GNINA is a deep-learning based docking pipeline.

+Example usage of Open-ComBind can be seen in this [Colab Notebook](https://colab.research.google.com/drive/1YhLydzEOW3g38SubIw1JOxOEivU7U1kg?usp=sharing)

 ### ComBind

 ComBind integrates data-driven modeling and physics-based docking for